 Tangible elements of brand management include the product or service itself; its look, price, and packaging, etc. The intangible elements are experiences that consumers share with the brand, and also the relationships they have with the brand’s products or services.
 A brand manager oversees all aspects of the consumer’s brand association, as well as relationships with members of the supply chain.

 How is Consumer Psychology Used by Marketers?

 Market research into the psychological factors affecting consumer behavior can inform how marketers and brand managers invest their time and money.
 Brand managers create strategies to convert a suspect to prospect, prospect to buyer, buyer to customer, and customer to brand advocates.
 Brand management aims to create an emotional connection between the company, its products and services, and their customers and constituents.
-Brand managers & marketing managers may try to control the brand image, and understanding the importance of consumer psychology can inform these decisions.
+Brand managers and marketing managers may try to control the brand image, and understanding the importance of consumer psychology can help with these decisions.

 Does EMOTIV Offer Products for Consumer Psychology Research?

 Consumer neuroscience (also known as neuromarketing) refers to the commercial use of neuroscience when applied to the investigation of consumer behavior and market research.
 Consumer neuroscience employs sophisticated biometric sensors such as electroencephalography (EEG) to study the ways that consumers respond to specific stimuli.
 These stimuli may include product displays, brands, packaging information or other marketing signals.
 Such tests reveal which stimuli trigger the brain’s pleasure center.